-An autocorrelated stationary stochastic process was presented by \citet{1930uhlenbeck+1}.
-It was later proven to be the only non-trivial autocorrelated Gaussian stochastic process that satisfied the Markov property \citep{1942doob}.
+An autocorrelated stationary stochastic process, now referred to as Ornstein-Uhlenbeck (OU) process, was analyzed in \cite{1930uhlenbeck+1}.
+This process is the only autocorrelated Gaussian stochastic process that has the Markov property \cite{1942doob}.

-A~policy with autocorrelated actions was analyzed in \citep{2015wawrzynski} with a~standard RL algorithm applied to its optimization that did not account for the dependence of actions. \citet{2017vanhoof+2} analyzed a~policy whose parameters were incremented by the~autoregressive stochastic process.
+A~policy with autocorrelated actions was analyzed in \cite{2015wawrzynski}.
+This policy was optimized by a~standard RL algorithm that did not account for the dependence of actions.
+In \cite{2017vanhoof+2} a~policy was analyzed whose parameters were incremented by the~OU stochastic process.
 Essentially, this resulted in autocorrelated random components of actions.
-In~\citep{2019korenkevych+3} a~policy was analyzed that produced an~action that was the~sum of the~autoregressive noise and a~deterministic function of state.
+In~\cite{2019korenkevych+3} a~policy is analyzed that produced an~action that was the~sum of the~OU noise and a~deterministic function of the state.
 However, no learning algorithm was presented in the paper that accounted for the specific properties of this policy.